-Field Impacts Mitigation Measures D. Historical.
-Cultural. and Archaeological Characteristics • devices and lines, service rooms housing high voltage equipment, and areas for storage and disposal.
+Field Impacts Mitigation Measures D Historical Cultural , and Archaeological Characteristics Ensure moving equipment is outfitted with audible back-up alarms; Mark and provide sign boards for hazardous areas such as energized electrical devices and lines, service rooms housing high voltage equipment, and areas for storage and disposal.
 Signage shall be in accordance with international standards and be well known to, and easily understood by workers, visitors, and the general public as appropriate; and Disallow worker exposure to noise level greater than 85 dBA for duration of more than 8 hours per day without hearing protection.
 The use of hearing protection shall be enforced actively.
-Physical and cultural There are no scheduled or unscheduled • Stop work immediately to allow further investigation if any finds are suspected. heritage archaeological, paleontological, or architectural sites of heritage significance listed by local and/or national authority and/or internationally (UNESCO) within or adjacent to subproject sites.
+Physical and cultural heritage There are no scheduled or unscheduled archaeological, paleontological, or architectural sites of heritage significance listed by local and/or national authority and/or internationally (UNESCO) within or adjacent to subproject sites.
 The subproject components are not located in or near and excavation works will not be conducted in the vicinities of the 4 historical sites.
-Thus risk for chance finds IS IOW.
-1
+Thus risk for chance finds is low.
+Stop work immediately to allow further investigation if any finds are suspected.